Acuzle/acutils/doc/gpu.md

 # set_gpu_computation

 Enable or disable gpu computation.
-To enable it, cupy and cucim modules are needed.
-It changes import as axskimg and axp.
+To enable it, cupy and cucim modules are needed, it changes import as auski and aunp.

 PARAMETERS
 ----------